Common design patterns in Java

 Examples:

-Note: render() in Dialog could better be named as renderDialog() or renderWindow(), as it has nothing to do with the render() in Button class.
+Note: render() in Dialog could be named renderDialog() or renderWindow() because it is unrelated to render() in the Button class.

 Singleton